Where everything's made with love

 starting chicken and dressing casserole

-I used bone-in chicken breasts with the skin on, and they were still frozen solid as a rock.
+I used bone-in chicken breasts with the skin on, which were still frozen solid as a rock.
 Right from the freezer, I put them in the pot with half a large onion cut into chunks.

 Then, I threw in the large outer stalks from a package of celery, leaves and all, cut into four-inch chunks.
 Two cups of water and a generous amount of seasoned pepper were the only other ingredients.

-The cooked chicken smelled great, and I easily removed the skin and bones and chopped the tender white meat into a casserole dish.
+The cooked chicken smelled great, and I easily removed the skin and bones and chopped the tender white meat into my very well-loved old Pampered Chef Bakestone casserole dish.

 chicken in casserole dish

-Next, I used a wide-slotted spoon to remove all the broth's cooked vegetables and discard them.
+Next, I used a wide-slotted spoon to remove all the cooked vegetables from the broth and discard them.
 You could also puree the vegetables and make a delicious cream soup!

 I set the Instant Pot to the saute setting.
 A stick of butter, some parsley, and two heaping tablespoons of my favorite paste-type chicken bouillon (Hint: it's Better Than Bouillon brand, you have to get some!) went into the Instant Pot.
 I let it all simmer until the butter melted and added enough water to make about three cups of broth.